change

 Many public health challenges such as: malnutrition, malaria, water borne diseases etc. faced by communities in Nigeria are largely preventable.
 Several rural communities in Nigeria lack access to safe drinking-water, sanitation and hygiene services; malaria prevention and treatment services; as well as access to family planning (FP)/childbirth spacing (CBS) services.
 Women in rural areas are more likely to marry earlier than their urban counterparts, increasing the need for modern family planning.
 However, women in rural areas are less likely to use modern contraceptives when compared to their urban counterparts.

-The Struggle,
+TUBERCULOSIS: The Struggle, The Pain,

 The Stigma.